Control of molecular rotation in helium nanodroplets with an optical centrifuge

 We use the conventional method of producing a beam of helium nanodroplets, doped with the molecule of interest (for a recent review of this common technique, see Ref.~\citenum{Molecules-in-Superfluid-Helium2022}).
 In our experiments, helium droplets are formed by expanding $30$~bar of high-purity helium through a $5$~$\mu$m orifice, cryogenically cooled to $18$~K, inside a vacuum chamber.
 Under these conditions, the droplets on average contain about $3000$~He atoms~\cite{Superfluid-Helium-Droplets:2004}.
 The nanodroplet beam passes through a pick-up cell, where the partial pressure of the dopant molecule is adjusted using a leak valve.
 The latter allows one to maximize the number of droplets with the target molecular species embedded within, while ensuring that a negligible number of droplets contain larger clusters of the dopant~\cite{Successive-capture-and-coagulation1995} (for more technical details on our droplet apparatus and doping technique, see Ref.~\citenum{Control-of-molecular-rotation2024}).

 The doped helium droplet beam enters a time of flight velocity map imaging (TOFVMI) spectrometer~\cite{Velocity-map-imaging-of-ions1997} in the detection chamber, where it is crossed perpendicularly by the cfCFG laser beam.
 A short ($\approx120$~fs) probe pulse, collinear with the cfCFG beam and linearly polarized parallel to the TOFVMI axis, Coulomb explodes the dopant molecules.
 The cfCFG and probe pulses are focused onto the helium droplet beam by a lens (focal length $f=20$~cm), resulting in peak intensities of $\approx2\times10^{12}$~W$/$cm$^{2}$ and $\approx5\times10^{14}$~W$/$cm$^{2}$, respectively.
 After the Coulomb explosion, the distribution of molecular axes is inferred from the angular distribution of ion fragments detected by TOFVMI, using the conventional metric of \costh{}~\cite{Aligning-molecules-with1999}.
-Here, $\theta_{\text{2D}}$ is the angle of the ion fragment's velocity with respect to the rotational plane of the centrifuge (illustrated at the bottom of Fig.~\ref{fig:Geometry}), and $\langle ... \rangle$ refers to averaging over the detected angles of several thousand ions.
+Here, $\theta_{\text{2D}}$ is the angle of the ion fragment's velocity with respect to the rotational plane of the centrifuge (illustrated in the bottom left VMI image of Fig.~\ref{fig:Geometry}), and $\langle ... \rangle$ refers to averaging over the detected angles of several thousand ions.

 We doped helium droplets with the dimers of nitric oxide, \notwo{}, as our molecule of choice for two reasons.
-First, because \notwo{} is not stable at room temperature, the background signal from gas-phase molecules, which can significantly alter \costh{}, is therefore negligible.
+First, because \notwo{} is not stable at room temperature, the background signal from gas-phase molecules, which can significantly alter \costh{}, is therefore negligible (as confirmed by blocking the droplets with an internal gate valve).
 Second, the utility of the TOFVMI technique in measuring the spatial distribution of molecular axes is known to deteriorate rapidly with the decreasing mass of ion fragments due to their scattering from He atoms during the Coulomb explosion process~\cite{Deconvoluting-nonaxial-recoil2016}.
 NO$^{+}$ fragments prove sufficiently heavy to minimize this effect and retain the angular information about the parent NO dimer at the time of explosion.